ServiceNow¶

 {{ "..." }}.
 Values underextension requestare evaluated as templates.
 A bare string without{{ }}is interpreted as a gjson path against the event and, if it doesn't resolve, the key is silently dropped from the payload.

-extension request actions are fire-and-forget — the rule engine does not surface the response back into the rule's evaluation context, so the freshly-created incident sys_id is not available to a subsequent action in the same rule.
-Workflows that need to chain (create an incident, attach a file, add notes) belong in a Playbook or an AI agent, which can hold the sys_id between calls.
+extension request actions are fire-and-forget — the rule engine does not surface the response back into the rule's evaluation context, so the freshly-created sys_id is not available to a subsequent action in the same rule.
+Workflows that need to chain (open a record, then attach a file, then add a note) belong in a Playbook or an AI agent, which can hold the sys_id between calls.

 Notes¶

-assignment_group,assigned_to,caller_id) take sys_ids, not display names — resolve names first withquery_table. - ServiceNow rate limiting (
+assignment_group,assigned_to,caller_id) take sys_ids, not display names — display names are not auto-resolved.
+Usequery_tableagainstsys_user/sys_user_groupto resolve a name to its sys_id first. - ServiceNow rate limiting (

-429) is honored once per request with aRetry-Aftercap of 5 seconds; a persistent429surfaces to the caller. - ServiceNow can return HTTP
+429) is honored once per request with aRetry-Aftercap of 5 seconds; a persistent429surfaces to the caller. - A business rule or data policy abort surfaces as an error either way: ServiceNow may return a non-2xx status (e.g.

 servicenow api <status> on <path>: <message>.